N.Y. fashion week reaches beyond runways toward diversity

-NEW YORK, Jan 30 (Reuters) - Fresh on the heels of Paris’s glittery fashion week, all eyes are trained on New York where designers are gearing up to present their latest looks for fall and winter 2019, starting next week.
+NEW YORK (Reuters) - Fresh on the heels of Paris’s glittery fashion week, all eyes are trained on New York where designers are gearing up to present their latest looks for fall and winter 2019, starting next week.

 Formally known as New York Fashion Week: The Shows, the series of presentations, runway productions, parties and other promotional events kicks off on Feb.
 7, preceded by three days of menswear collections.